Top

 • The positive factors in your case outweigh the negative factors

 If you meet these eligibility requirements along with other criteria that your lawyer will explain and you are currently present in the United States, you may immediately obtain a family preference immigration visa.
 Thus, you must file Form I-485, Application to Register Permanent Residence or Adjust Status to apply for a Green Card without leaving the US.
-If a visa is available, you may file your Form I-485 as such:

 • Together with Form I-130, Petition for Alien Relative, which was filed on your behalf